c4dm/c4dmpoole/input/fellowships.md

 Fellowship Schemes
 -------

-As well as Research Assistants funded by projects, we can also help people who wish to apply for their own funding via a postdoctoral Research Fellowship to carry our research work with us.
+We can also help people who wish to apply for their own funding via a Research Fellowship to carry our research work with us.
 A number of schemes are available, with varying eligibility: some of these schemes are detailed below.

 <b>EPSRC Research Fellowships</b>
 <br>Designed to support researchers who hold a PhD or have equivalent research experience, and who have the most potential to deliver the highest quality research.